hotenabc/NFQ-test-solution/README.md

 }
 ```

-Since we shouldn't modify this class according to the kata's instructions, we'll leave it as is.
+Since we shouldn't modify this class according to the NFQ-test's instructions, we'll leave it as is.
 Although adding setters could be beneficial for better encapsulation, it's not necessary for this task.

 ### The Product Class